 No similar pipe surveillance programs have been performed since the initial video camera inspection in June 2016.
-However, no visual signs of distress at the dike surfaces that could be indicative of deterioration, failure, deformation, etc. (e.g., soft spots caused by leaking water, distortions in dike alignment) were observed during the September 2022 site visit.
-Moreover, since the Bypass Basin has been taken out of service and had minimal surface water remaining in it as of the September 2022 site visit, the Bypass Basin's pipes that pass through or underlie the Ash Surge and Bypass Basins' dikes are not expected to convey water again until the basin has been retrofitted with a new composite liner system and a new LCRS.
-In addition and as previously mentioned, the discharge pipe from the Bypass Basin's emergency overflow riser pipe ("Pipe 2" on Figure 2 in Appendix A) has been filled with concrete, thereby preventing the flow of water.
-Therefore, it is recommended that the Station conduct a visual surveillance program to confirm the Bypass Basin's discharge pipes are in good, working condition and are free of significant material defects that could impact the pipes' integrities as part of the retrofit construction activities for the basin.
-It is also recommended that the Station conduct a similar visual surveillance program for the Ash Surge Basin's discharge pipes prior to retrofitting the basin or repurposing it as a new low volume waste basin.
+However, no visual signs of distress at the dike surfaces that could be indicative of deterioration, failure, deformation, etc. (e.g., soft spots caused by leaking water, distortions in dike alignment) were observed during S&L's September 2023 site visit.
+Moreover, since the Bypass Basin has been taken out of service and has minimal surface water remaining in it, the Bypass Basin's pipes that pass through or underlie the Ash Surge and Bypass Basins' dikes are not expected to convey water again until the basin has been retrofitted with a new composite liner system and a new LCRS.
+In addition, and as previously mentioned, the discharge pipe from the Bypass Basin's emergency overflow riser pipe ("Pipe 2" on Figure 2 in Appendix A) has been filled with concrete, thereby preventing the flow of water.

+It is recommended that the Station conduct a visual surveillance program to confirm the Bypass Basin's discharge pipes are in good, working condition and are free of significant material defects that could impact the pipes' integrities as a part of the planned retrofit construction activities for the basin.
+It is also recommended that the Station conduct a similar visual surveillance program for the Ash Surge Basin's discharge pipes as a part of the planned retrofit construction activities for the basin.

-2.2.6 LOW POOL & RAPID DRAWDOWN STABILITY
+3.1.6 LOW POOL & RAPID DRAWDOWN STABILITY

 As documented in the Ash Surge and Bypass Basins' initial federal safety factor assessment (Ref.
-4), the results of which were revalidated in the 2022 safety factor assessment (Ref.
-20), the structural stabilities of the basins' downstream slopes are maintained during low pool conditions at each of the basins that are adjacent to the Ash Surge and Bypass Basins.
+4), the results of which were revalidated in the 2023 safety factor assessment (Ref.
+23), the structural stabilities of the basins' downstream slopes are maintained during low pool conditions at each of the basins that are adjacent to the Ash Surge and Bypass Basins.
 These basins are:

 - Metal Cleaning Basin,

 - East Roof and Yard Runoff Basin,

-- · Limestone Basin, and
+- Limestone Basin, and

 - Former Ash Basin.

 The Ash Surge and Bypass Basins' initial federal safety factor assessment also concluded that the structural stabilities of the basins' downstream slopes are maintained during sudden (rapid) drawdown conditions at the East Roof and Yard Runoff Basin and the Former Ash Basin.
-Because the Metal Cleaning Basin is lined with an HDPE geomembrane, a sudden (rapid) drawdown condition was determined to not be an applicable loading condition for the basins since the Metal Cleaning Waste Basin's liner precludes the infiltration of water into the Ash Surge and Bypass Basin dikes.
+Because the Metal Cleaning Basin is lined with an HDPE geomembrane, a sudden (rapid) drawdown condition was determined to not be an applicable loading condition for the basins since the Metal Cleaning Basin's liner precludes the infiltration of water into the Ash Surge and Bypass Basin dikes.
 A sudden (rapid) drawdown condition was also not evaluated in the Limestone Basin since the basin is not used as a part of Station operations, only contains minimal surface water (if any) from direct precipitation, and does not have an outlet structure that could create a sudden (rapid) drawdown condition for the Ash Surge Basin's eastern dike.